snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 - Demonstrate the timing of actuation meets the ALD requirements.
 - Demonstrate compliance to minimum electrical system standards.

 ---
+## Task for 20251016
+1. Carefully analyze the results from 20251015
+2. Measure Turn-Off Delay - time it takes for valves to close
+- trigger settings to falling edge vs rising edge (Arduino pin going from high to low)
+3. Correct code for any delays concerning open and close times
+4. A Two-Channel Sequence Measurement
+- Measure the actual time gap between one valve closing and the next one opening (TMA-to-Purge transition is the most critical).

+---
 ## Task for 20251015
 doc/ALD/Journal.md